krzemienski/awesome-from-stars/README.md

 * [MarcAntoine-Arnaud/wisual](https://github.com/MarcAntoine-Arnaud/wisual): Web for Visual Quality Assessment
 * [microsoftarchive/wlist](https://github.com/microsoftarchive/wlist): A command line client for Wunderlist
 * [zhengwenming/WMPlayer](https://github.com/zhengwenming/WMPlayer): WMPlayer-AVPlayer的封装，继承UIView，支持pods，手势快进、快退，全面适配全面屏，同时支持网络和本地视频的播放
+* [WoeUSB/WoeUSB](https://github.com/WoeUSB/WoeUSB): A Microsoft Windows® USB installation media preparer for GNU+Linux
 * [slacka/WoeUSB](https://github.com/slacka/WoeUSB):  WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
 It is a fork of Congelli501's WinUSB.
+* [WoeUSB/WoeUSB-ng](https://github.com/WoeUSB/WoeUSB-ng): WoeUSB-ng is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
+This is a rewrite of original WoeUSB.
 * [mxcl/Workbench](https://github.com/mxcl/Workbench): Seamless, automatic, “dotfile” sync to iCloud.
 * [TenPennyTV/worker-ffmpeg](https://github.com/TenPennyTV/worker-ffmpeg): Worker that is used to transcode video to supported formats and resolutions
 * [bkeepers/workflow](https://github.com/bkeepers/workflow): GitHub workflow automation via .probot.js file in your repository.